The 11th Salifest

 As usual we had great food African Food led by Lawrence Lahai-Taylor, Home-made cakes, displays of our work in Africa, Arts, crafts and stalls selling hand-crafted items, Tombola & raffle with great prices.

-Salifest is a joining of different cultures and it is run by volunteers for 10 years (See film below) with lots of networking between people.
+Salifest is a joining of different cultures of all ages and backgrounds and it is run entirely by volunteers (See film below) with lots of networking between people.
 We are always looking for people to join us and get in touch if you want to volunteer.

 See the film of last year’s 10th anniversary.